Tulia Ackson

-Tulia Ackson (born 23 November 1976) is the Speaker of the National Assembly of Tanzania, in office since 2022.
-She was appointed as a Member of Parliament by President John Magufuli.
+Tulia Ackson (born 23 November 1976) is a Tanzanian politician who served as the Speaker of the National Assembly of Tanzania from 2022 to 2025.
+She was appointed a Member of Parliament by President John Magufuli.
+On 27 October 2023, she is the President of the Inter-Parliamentary Union (IPU) through the meeting convened at Luanda Angola where she passed other contestants by a great margin.

 Early life

 Ackson was born on 23 November 1976 in Bulyaga Ward, Tukuyu Division, Rungwe District, Mbeya Region.

 Education

 Ackson passed her primary education at Mabonde Primary School in Tukuyu from 1984 to 1990 where she obtained a certificate of Primary Education.
-She was selected to join Loleza Girls Secondary School in Mbeya where she obtained certificate of Secondary Education in 1994, and obtained an Advanced Certificate of Secondary Education at Zanaki Girls Secondary School.
+She was selected to join Loleza Girls Secondary School in Mbeya where she obtained a certificate of Secondary Education in 1994, and obtained an Advanced Certificate of Secondary Education at Zanaki Girls Secondary School.
 She then joined the University of Dar es Salaam in 1998 where she obtained a bachelor's degree in Laws in 2001.
-Ackson graduate a master's degree in Law in 2003.
-In 2004 she did her Bar Examinations and obtained a Certificate for Legal Practice in Tanzania.
-She was admitted at the University Cape Town in 2005 for a Doctoral studies and obtained a Doctorate in Philosophy in 2007.
+Ackson graduated with a master's degree in Law in 2003.
+In 2004 she did her bar examinations and obtained a Certificate for Legal Practice in Tanzania.
+She was admitted at the University Cape Town in 2005 for doctoral studies and obtained a doctorate in Philosophy in 2007.